-OR2.
+OR1.
 Market trend information

-During the review of the Implementation description, it was noted that an analysis of market trends in postal services has been conducted.
-The description outlines how these trends influence the operations of the Public Postal Operator (PPO) and indicates that estimates of service volumes and revenues for the upcoming period are aligned with the identified trends.
-During the analysis, it was identified that market trend data has been updated for the year 2021.
-However, it was established that the data on the volume and revenue of other services in the Republic of Serbia remains identical to the previous Implementation description (specifically, the growth rates are the same at 19% and 16.6%).
+During the review of the description of the implementation, it was noted that an analysis of trends in the postal services market was conducted, describing how they affect the operations of the postal service, and that the estimates of service volumes and revenues for the upcoming period are aligned with the identified trends.
+During the analysis, it was identified that the source of historical data for the market trend estimates of revenue and service volumes, which are found in the tables on page 7, is not clearly indicated.